sinisaarinen/securing-software-project/README.md

 # PROJECT REPORT

-Purpose of the project: to create a web application containing at least five out of the 10 security flaws from the OWASP top 10 list.
+Purpose of the project: to create a web application containing at least five out of the 10 security flaws from the OWASP TOP 10 list.

-Link to the project on Github: https://github.com/sinisaarinen/securing-software-project

 ## Installation instructions: